 Sitting in a T-shirt in the warm midday sun with a mountain panorama while snow bunnies pass by with snowboards?
 In Granada this is everyday life in winter.
 Sierra Nevada means snow-capped mountains.
 But despite the proximity to the mountains, the climate in the city center is surprisingly mild all year round.

-What you shouldn't miss:
+What you shouldn't miss in Granada:

 - The world famous Alhambra, of course!
 Between the magnificent palaces, towers, gardens, water features, columns and courtyards, you feel like you are in a fairy tale from one thousand and one nights.
 It is not for nothing that the Red Castle is a prime example of Moorish art.
 Its construction started in the 9th century.
 Once designed as a fortress with a view over the whole city, it was expanded into a huge palace area under the Nasrid kings Yusuf I and Muhammad V in the 14th century.
 After the Christian reconquest, the Spanish kings also left their mark, which explains the unique fusion of Arabic and Spanish elements.